bestjamtsho/hello-world/README.md

 # hello-world
 just a simple respository..I'm learning

+im writing these to learn well